viator-docs/Viator-Partner-API-v2/papiv2/booking-concepts/booking-questions.md

     "AGEBAND"
 ],
 ```
-Each key string ("FULL_NAMES_LAST", etc.) identifies a booking question, details about which can be found in the response from the [/products/booking-questions](../../../openapi/reference/operation/productsBookingQuestions) endpoint.
+Each key string (`"FULL_NAMES_LAST"`, etc.) identifies a booking question, details about which can be found in the response from the [/products/booking-questions](../../../openapi/reference/operation/productsBookingQuestions) endpoint.

 Relevant booking question details in example response snippet from [/products/booking-questions](../../../openapi/reference/operation/productsBookingQuestions):